 Pricing on our maintenance plans runs $30/month or $330/year (one month free when paid annually).

 Yes.
 A lot of our clients have coupled our security and maintenance services with their own maintenance, marketing, development, or design services.
 Others simply need someone to turn to if their clients websites get hacked.
 For questions about reselling our services or to get a copy of our maintenance agreements for use reselling our services, contact us at [email protected] or call us at 405-562-6360.

 Yes.
-One of the more common things that we do here at UnHack.Us is rebuild websites in the “WordPress way”.
-Frequently self proclaimed “WordPress experts” will try to extend WordPress by building custom WordPress plugins for features that already exist inside WordPress, by using raw PHP code to “shell WordPress” for a custom theme, or by sandwiching WordPress into another part of a custom site they have built for you.
-Most of these methods are completely unnecessary and amount to an insecure website that feels like a “house of cards” even for the people using your site that know nothing about WordPress or coding.
+One of the more common things that we do here at UnHack.Us is rebuild websites in the “correct way”.
+Frequently self proclaimed “CMS experts” will try to extend your website by building custom plugins for features that already exist inside your CMS, by using raw PHP code to “shell your CMS” for a custom theme, by using a super powerful PHP framework for a basic website instead of a using a CMS, or by sandwiching your CMS into another part of a custom site they have built for you.
+Most of these methods are completely unnecessary and amount to an insecure website that feels like a “house of cards” even for the people using your site that know nothing about coding.